al-de20/DataEngineeringTutorials/README.md

 Apache Spark is a well-designed system, and it generates a lot of metrics, logs, and other information to monitor and investigate things about your application.
 A bunch of information is available to you via Spark Context web UI.
 On the same screenshot you will see the url address to the spark web UI.
 When you open it, you will see the following screen when clicking Event Timeline:

 Spark started an executor driver process.
-We do not see the separate driver and executor processes.

-Because we are in a local cluster,and everything is running inside a single JVM.
-And the JVM is a combination of driver and executors.
+We do not see a separate driver and executor processes because we are in a local cluster,and everything is running inside a single JVM.
+The JVM is a combination of driver and executors.
 And that's what we see here.

 <img width="938" alt="image" src="https://user-images.githubusercontent.com/110751151/194185057-73166f97-ba3d-4fd2-8152-20fbc16988c4.png">